tribixbite/awesome/README.md

 *   [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript
 *   [openai/agents.md](https://github.com/openai/agents.md) - AGENTS.md — a simple, open format for guiding coding agents
 *   [NiladriHazra/Open-Fiesta](https://github.com/NiladriHazra/Open-Fiesta) - An open-source version to use all the Models for free
-*   [hmpl-language/hmpl](https://github.com/hmpl-language/hmpl) - 🐜 Server-oriented customizable templating for JavaScript.
-Alternative to HTMX and Alpine.js.
+*   [hmpl-language/hmpl](https://github.com/hmpl-language/hmpl) - 🐜 HMPL.js is a lightweight server-oriented template language for JavaScript.
+Fetch HTML, render it safely, and keep apps dynamic, modern, and small.
 *   [context-labs/uwu](https://github.com/context-labs/uwu) -
 *   [ethanniser/effect-by-example](https://github.com/ethanniser/effect-by-example) - A curated set of high quality snippets with explanations for Effect
 *   [vercel/ai-elements](https://github.com/vercel/ai-elements) - AI Elements is a component library and custom registry built on top of shadcn/ui to help you build AI-native applications faster.